slotThe/slotThe.github.io/posts/xmonad-on-nixos.md

 [^2]: Note the presence of the `enableConfiguredRecompile` flag—this is necessary for `M-q` recompilation to work out of the box!
       I figured that out so you don't have to.
+      Make sure that the revision of `nixpkgs` that you track is recent enough, else this flag may not be available.

       Also, don't forget to provide XMonad with your configuration, lest you will be greeted by a black screen upon login.